✖

 A Golden Delicious style apple with green skin that can have a red blush over the top.
 You'll enjoy crisp, flavorful apples early in the season.
 Use them for snacking, baking, and juicing.
 The fruit of the Anna Apple tree stores for up to two months, depending on your storage method.

-This tree is self-pollinating, so you'll get a nice harvest from a single tree.
+This tree is partially self-pollinating, so you'll get a nice harvest from a single tree.
 However, if your trees are planted with a partner, they'll get cross-pollinated.
 You'll get a whole lot more apples!
-Although considered partially self-fertile, there are some pollinator partners that will boost the fruit set by planting with Dolgo Crabapple, Dorsett Golden, Duchess of Oldenburg, Golden Russet, Idared, or McIntosh.
+Pollinator partners will boost the fruit set by planting with Dolgo Crabapple, Dorsett Golden, Duchess of Oldenburg, Golden Russet, Idared, or McIntosh.

 Anna is a prolific producer, and the harvest starts early in the summer.
 This makes a welcome addition to backyard orchards that already have later-bearing varieties.